Kim hits the road in Hanoi ahead of Trump nuclear summit

 READ: White House press booked into Kim's Hanoi hotel evicted

-After a few hours' rest, he then departed his hotel for the North Korean embassy in Hanoi, echoing the summit in Singapore where he took in the sights on an unscheduled sortie.
+After a few hours' rest, he made a 50-minute jaunt to Pyongyang's embassy before returning to his hotel, echoing the summit in Singapore where he took in the sights on an unscheduled sortie.

 Trump was taking a more conventional route on Air Force One to the meeting and was expected to arrive in Hanoi late Tuesday.
 He tweeted he was looking forward to a "very productive" second summit.